-The European Union has its main base of operation in Brussels, however The European Parliament sometimes sits in Strasbourg, France and some institutions can also be found in Luxembourg.
-Many countries also have their embassies based in Brussels to take advantage of proximity to the European Union institutions.
+The European Union has its main base of operation in Brussels and many countries have their embassies based here to take advantage of proximity to the European Union institutions.
+However The European Parliament sometimes sits in Strasbourg and some institutions can also be found in Luxembourg.

 European quarter in Brussels

 The build up of European activity has resulted in development of the European Quarter on the east side of the city, located in the area between metro Arts-Loi, metro Trone, Place Jourdan and metro Schuman.
 In this rectangle you will find street after street of glass covered buildings, which serve different branches of the European Union administration.

 The European Union was the result of a successful industrial alliance between six founding countries in Europe in 1951 that has now grown to become a mammoth economic and political force creating policies that affect almost 500 million people each year.
 The work of the European Union is carried out by different European institutions based in Brussels, Luxembourg and Strasbourg, France.
 Each European institution plays a unique role to generate a democratic process for law and policy development for member countries.

 The major administrative branch of the European Union, the European Commission comprises of commissioners whose responsibility is to draft proposals for law and policy creation.
 These laws are then debated and approved by the Council of Ministers and the European Parliament.
 Once European Union laws are passed, the European Commission also ensures they are implemented by member countries.
 Information talks are available.

 The European Parliament acts as the law and policy checker, it is able to amend, delay and reject laws and policies put forward by the European Commission.
 It also makes recommendations for new European Union laws but cannot put forward new proposals.
 The European Parliament consists of elected representatives from member states.
 Elections are held every five years and all EU citizens are eligible to vote from 18 years of age.
 Tours are available.